 The Indian economy showed some steady growth over the past few years.
-The government’s recent policy and reform initiatives have provided the much-needed accountability and transparency to the Indian economy.
+The government’s recent policy and reform initiatives have provided much-needed accountability and transparency to the Indian economy.
 Earlier the real estate sector was largely unregulated and developer-driven.
 However, the investor outlook has been quite positive both for international and domestic realty players despite the real estate industry witnessing huge reforms.
-They are preferring secure income streams and searching for Grade A options.
-A recent survey said that the demand for Grade A office space is likely to grow as the absorption expected to surpass 700 million sqft by 2022.
+They are preferring secure income streams and search for Grade A options.
+A recent survey said that the demand for Grade A office space is likely to grow as the absorption is expected to surpass 700 million sqft by 2022.

 As the commercial leasing activity has been robust with Grade A spaces, it has been witnessing steady growth in rentals and valuations.
-Indian commercial real estate industry recorded a robust growth with total space absorption of 12.6 million sqft in the consecutive quarter in Q2 2018 according to the Colliers International.
-Bengaluru continued to maintain its pivotal position with about a 34% share of absorption in Q2, followed by the NCR at 28%, Mumbai at 14%, Hyderabad at 8%, Chennai at 8%, Pune at 6% and Kolkata at 2%.
+Indian commercial real estate industry recorded robust growth with total space absorption of 12.6 million sqft in the consecutive quarter in Q2 2018 according to Colliers International.
+Bengaluru continued to maintain its pivotal position with about a 34% share of absorption in Q2, followed by the NCR at 28%, Mumbai at 14%, Hyderabad at 8%, Chennai at 8%, Pune at 6%, and Kolkata at 2%.

-In the recent years, a large number of domestic and international companies have leased a significant number of space to construct and operate co-working centers in multiple cities.
+In recent years, a large number of domestic and international companies have leased a significant number of space to construct and operate co-working centers in multiple cities.
 The growth of co-working space has been so fast that co-working operators are now looking to grow at a fast pace largely riding on pre-commitments from their existing clients.
 With a 7% share of leasing in H1 2018, co-workspace operators are making their presence felt in the real estate market.
-Besides its cost-effectiveness, quality and flexibility, use of flexible co-working space is becoming a more popular trend and making the deal overall sweater for the occupants.
+Besides its cost-effectiveness, quality, and flexibility, the use of flexible co-working space is becoming a more popular trend and making the deal overall sweater for the occupants.
 The momentum surely seems to be in favor of the coworking concept and we hope that in the coming few years it will continue expanding notably in cities like Mumbai, Bengaluru, and NCR.

-ORC’s (Office retail Complexes)
+2. ORCs (Office retail Complexes)